Death Note: Video games

 A third game, L the Prologue to Death Note: Spiraling Trap (L the proLogue to DEATH NOTE -螺旋の罠-, L the proLogue to DEATH NOTE -Rasen no Wana-), was released for the Nintendo DS in Japan on February 7, 2008.
 The player assumes the role of a rookie FBI agent who awakens in a strange hotel and attempts to escape with the help of L, who provides assistance via an in-game PDA.
 The story is set before the Kira investigation in the original series.
 Several characters from Death Note appear in Jump Super Stars and Jump Ultimate Stars, a fighting game featuring multiple characters from Weekly Shōnen Jump titles.
 Light, Ryuk, and L appear in Jump Super Stars as support characters.
 Misa, Near, and Mello are added as support characters in Jump Ultimate Stars as well.
 The 2019 video game Jump Force features Light and Ryuk as non-playable characters, playing a key role in the game's story mode.

 An online social deduction game, titled Death Note: Killer Within, was released by Bandai Namco Entertainment for the PlayStation 5, PlayStation 4, and Windows via Steam on November 5, 2024.
 In the game, up to ten players are split into two teams—Kira and his followers and L and the police investigation team.
 Kira's team aims to kill all its target with the Death Note and L's team must seize and dispose of the Death Note.
 Both teams try to uncover the identities of the opposing players.
 The players are represented by pawns, akin to those used by Near in the original series.
+An update, which includes a role as Mello, was released in January 2025, and another update, including the roles of Watari and Soichiro Yagami, was released in March of that same year.

 Musical

 In 2015, a musical adaptation of the manga called Death Note: The Musical ran in both Japan and South Korea.
 It was originally composed in English by Broadway composer Frank Wildhorn, with lyrics by Jack Murphy and book by Ivan Menchell.
-An English production was announced in May 2023 to play at the London Palladium for two nights on August 21–22, 2023, directed by Nick Winston starring Joaquin Pedro Valdes as Light, Dean John-Wilson as L and Frances Mayli McCann as Misa.
 The original Japanese production, produced by Japanese talent agency HoriPro, ran from 6 to April 29, 2015, and stars Kenji Urai and Hayato Kakizawa double-cast as Light Yagami, and Teppei Koike as L. A Korean production of the same musical ran from June 11 to August 11, 2015, in South Korea, starring musical actor Hong Kwang-ho and JYJ member and musical actor Kim Junsu.

+An English concert production was held at the London Palladium for two nights on August 21 and 22, 2023, directed by Nick Winston starring Joaquin Pedro Valdes as Light, Dean John-Wilson as L and Frances Mayli McCann as Misa.
+This would be followed by a fully staged production running 50 performances at London's Barbican Centre from July 30 to September 12, 2026, again directed by Winston and starring Xander Pang as Light, Colin Ryan as L, Stephanie Zaharis as Misa, and Telly Leung as Ryuk.